NRLParticipation/NRL-Cookbook/docs/administrators/social-media.md

 Use the NRL content portal (https://skoop.com.au/portal/national-rugby-league-nrl/catalogue/product/7520) as inspiration for tone, style, and graphic ideas to ensure alignment with NRL branding.
 Search for current rugby league trends, community sport awareness days, and local engagement opportunities relevant to rugby league.
 Then generate a content calendar with 12-15 posts that include:
 - Game day updates and match highlights
 - Player, coach, and volunteer appreciation posts
-- Calls-to-action for registrations, events, and fundraising
+- Calls-to-action for registrations (linking to https://www.playrugbyleague.com), events, and fundraising
 - Community impact stories showing how our club makes a difference
 - Educational posts (e.g., child safety, wellbeing, respect in sport)